coinop-logan/drivemyrobots/readme.md

 In the case of the bankbot, that is done by calling `setDrive` from th emodule `setdrive`, which (at the time of writing, but probably will change asap) uses some hardcoded values to turn (I think?) a float (-1 to 1) into an integer value meant to be sent directly to the motors.

 `setRaw` from `setraw` does this by using `driver`, which looks like something copy-pasted from somewhere, and knows how to use the underlying library to operate servo motors via the Pi Servo Shield.

+## Web control

+`serve_websocket.py` confuses me...
+It doesn't look like it's handling an `enactInput` json structure as described above...?